The demanding movement disciplines

 challenge actors to discover, awaken and develop their instruments to meet the

-The movement curriculum is designed to nurture and guide the actor through her or his process of who they are and who they are becoming—from student to artist.
-The demanding movement disciplines challenge you to discover, awaken and develop yourself to meet the demands of being on the stage and in front of the camera.
-The collective process of these studies creates a free, strong, alive, expressive body.
+demands of being on the stage and in front of the camera.
+The collective process of these studies aid in creating a free, strong, alive, expressive body.

 The objectives are to develop a more reliable kinesthetic awareness, to hone skills for physical transformation and to acquire a physical craft for theatrical expression.

-With an improved physical understanding of yourself and physical transformation skills, artistic choices can be made to support the productions you are in; any movement, gesture, shape or stillness tells a story.
-Work in the third year guides you to meet the demands of any play with full, vibrant expression.
+With an improved understanding of self and physical transformation skills, artistic choices can be made to support character choices, employing movement, gesture, shape or stillness to embody the story.
+The movement curriculum allows actors to meet the demands of any play with full, vibrant expression.